 Postgraduate certificates in buying and merchandising can also be studied, such as the PGCert Fashion: Buying and Merchandising course at University of the Arts London (UAL).
 The programme is an intensive 15-week course, covering buying and merchandising and marketing and supply chain.
 You'll learn about the buying and merchandising cycle, from trend prediction to consumer market research, competitor analysis, garment design, range planning, sales forecasting and sourcing.
-UK and European Union (EU) students will pay £3,740 in tuition fees, while international students will need to pay £7,640.
+UK students will pay £3,740 in tuition fees, while international students will need to pay £7,640.

 What skills do retail employers look for?

-Trainee buyers will need to demonstrate a natural affinity for product, trend and colour and have an insight into the way consumers are shopping.
+Trainee buyers need to demonstrate a natural affinity for product, trend and colour and have an insight into the way consumers are shopping.
 Aspiring merchandisers need to possess the ability to understand what appeals to customers.

 In both jobs you need to be able to multi-task, keep a clear focus and evidence excellent time management skills.
 Creative flair, a passion for retail and a strong sense of commercial awareness will also stand you in good stead.

 Other useful qualities include: